scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

-### Segment-Request Handler of the Non-Core Source AS
+### Segment-Request Handler of a Non-Core Source AS

 When the segment-request handler of the control service of a *non-core* source AS receives a path segment request, it MUST proceed as follows: